The Final Walkthrough: Checklist Of What To Look For

 6. Electricity And Outlets

-Most electrical systems work on a current, which means that if even a single outlet in the home isn’t working, you might quickly have problems with other outlets in your home.
+Most electrical systems work on a current, which means that if even a single outlet in the home isn’t working, you might quickly have problems with other outlets.
 Walk through the house with your cell phone charger and plug it into every outlet in every room.
 You don’t need to wait and see if the outlet charges your phone, just ensure that your charger registers the outlet as soon as you plug it in.
 You can also purchase a multimeter to check each outlet.

 Next, check the plate covers on the electrical switches.
 Make sure the plates look secure and that there are no signs of damage.
 Confirm that the home’s light fixtures, doorbells and garage door openers work as well.